Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

-In Section~\ref{sec:ch2_lsh}, we introduced Locality-Sensitive Hashing (LSH), a seminal early method for solving the ANN search decision problems defined in \ref{def:ch2_rapprox_nn}--\ref{def:ch2_rnn}.
-As discussed in Section~\ref{sec:ch2_lsh_sign_random}, LSH for inner-product similarity samples hyperplanes uniformly from the unit sphere, with the asymptotic guarantee that, as the number of hyperplanes increases, the Hamming distance between hashcodes approximates the cosine similarity between data-points.\footnote{\cite{Goemans95} showed that the expected Hamming distance between two bit vectors formed using hash functions sampled from $\mathcal{H}_{\text{cosine}}$ approximates the angle between the corresponding vectors in the input feature space.} Nevertheless, as noted in Section~\ref{sec:ch2_lsh}, randomly sampled hyperplanes often lack discrimination and risk partitioning regions of the input space dense with related data-points.
-In practice, this means that many hyperplanes (bits) and multiple hash tables are required for acceptable retrieval effectiveness.
+In Section~\ref{sec:ch2_lsh}, we introduced Locality-Sensitive Hashing (LSH), a seminal early method for solving the ANN search decision problems\longshort{ defined in Definitions~\ref{def:ch2_rapprox_nn}--\ref{def:ch2_rnn}}{ of approximate and near-neighbour retrieval}. \iflong As discussed in Section~\ref{sec:ch2_lsh_sign_random}, LSH for inner-product similarity samples hyperplanes uniformly from the unit sphere.
+The asymptotic guarantee is that, as the number of hyperplanes increases, the Hamming distance between hashcodes approximates the cosine similarity between data-points.\footnote{\cite{Charikar02} applied the random-hyperplane rounding of~\cite{Goemans95}.
+They showed that the expected Hamming distance between two bit vectors formed using hash functions sampled from $\mathcal{H}_{\text{cosine}}$ approximates the angle between the corresponding vectors in the input feature space.} \fi Nevertheless, as noted in Section~\ref{sec:ch2_lsh}, randomly sampled hyperplanes often lack discrimination.
+They risk partitioning regions of the input space dense with related data-points.
+In practice, many hyperplanes (bits) and multiple hash tables are required for acceptable retrieval effectiveness.
 Longer hashcodes and more tables, however, increase the memory footprint of an LSH system.

-Recent work has therefore focused on generating more compact and discriminative hashcodes by learning hyperplanes adapted to the data distribution \cite{Liu11,Liu12,Weiss08,Gong11,Raginsky09,Kulis09b,Zhang10}.
+Recent work has therefore focused on learning hyperplanes adapted to the data distribution, which yields more compact and discriminative hashcodes~\cite{Liu11,Liu12,Weiss08,Gong11,Raginsky09,Kulis09b,Zhang10}.
 These methods form the focus of this part of the review.
-Projection learning methods for hashing-based ANN can be divided into three categories based on the extent to which the data distribution informs the construction of hashing hyperplanes: \emph{data-independent} (Section~\ref{sec:ch2_independent_projection}), \emph{data-dependent but unsupervised} (Section~\ref{sec:ch2_dependent_projection}), and \emph{data-dependent and supervised} (Sections~\ref{sec:ch2_supervised_projection}--\ref{sec:ch2_crossmodal_projection}).
-Table~\ref{tab:ch2_projection_schemes} summarises these approaches.
+Non-hyperplane partitions also exist, most prominently the hypersphere boundaries of Spherical Hashing~\cite{Heo12}; we confine the discussion to the hyperplane and kernel families that dominate the literature.
+We divide projection learning methods for hashing-based ANN into three categories based on the extent to which the data distribution informs the construction of hashing hyperplanes: \emph{data-independent}, \emph{data-dependent but unsupervised}, and \emph{data-dependent and supervised}.
+A fourth, cross-modal, setting is treated in Section~S3 of the supplementary material; Table~S2 there summarises these approaches, with their hash functions and training complexities.
+Under the PQO lens, the categories form a graded relaxation of where the hyperplanes are placed.
+Data-independent methods fix the hyperplanes without consulting the data.
+Unsupervised methods adapt them to the data distribution, supervised methods to a user-defined notion of similarity, and cross-modal methods to correspondences across feature spaces.